 Also, the line that was originally “When you have and hold a need, harken not to others’ greed” she changed to “When you are in dire need, don’t give in to others greed.”
 While this sort of phrasing does turn up in a number of online sources, discussions that I’ve had with others have generally circled around the idea of “if you have something that others need, don’t let other people’s greed guide you,” and that’s not the meaning you’re going to get from her version.

 The chapter on special events basically is one page – a description of 6 types of rites of passage and their definitions, without any further info.
 She suggests researching, because there are plenty of books out there, and to look for what is common in the books you read.
 She mentions that you might not want to do a Wiccaning because your child has no choice, and compares it to a christening “in other religions.”
 First, christening only happens in Christianity, and other religions have their own sorts of baby blessing ceremonies.
 While most christenings involve promising to raise the child up in the specific branch of Christianity that the child’s family belongs to, most Wiccanings are more open, introducing the child to the universe and asking for blessings for them, without the focus on keeping them in the Wiccan faith.

-In general, really, this feels like the outline of a book rather than a finished product.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+In general, really, this feels like the outline of a book rather than a finished product.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio